Impacts of Aggregation on Model Diversity and Consumer Utility

-\begin{restatable}{theorem}{mutexclusive} These two properties are mutually exclusive for choice-based, continuous aggregation functions satisfying substitutability and anonymity\footnote{Informally, a function satisfies anonymity if the probability of picking an item depends only on its value, and substitutability if the probability of picking an item only stays constant or increases when its value increases: see Appendix \ref{app:tensionmonotonecreate} for formal definitions. }: 1) the function is monotone. \item There are always weak benefits to adding in another agent. \end{itemize} \end{restatable} For intuition in the proof of Theorem \ref{thrm:mutexclusive}, we first show that if there are always weak benefits to adding in another model, there must be probability 0 of picking a model with low enough value (e.g., if it has lower value than any other model's value already in the set).
+\begin{restatable}{theorem}{mutexclusive} These two properties are mutually exclusive for choice-based, continuous aggregation functions satisfying substitutability and anonymity\footnote{Informally, a function satisfies anonymity if the probability of picking an item depends only on its value, and substitutability if the probability of picking an item only stays constant or increases when its value increases: see Appendix \ref{app:tensionmonotonecreate} for formal definitions. }: 1) the function is monotone, and 2) there are always weak benefits to adding in another agent. \end{restatable} For intuition in the proof of Theorem \ref{thrm:mutexclusive}, we first show that if there are always weak benefits to adding in another model, there must be probability 0 of picking a model with low enough value (e.g., if it has lower value than any other model's value already in the set).
 However, as we increase the value of that model, the probability of picking that model must at some point go from 0 to a positive probability, while it is still the smallest value among all models: this decreases the value of the set, violating monotonicity.

 \else \fi Taken together, results in this section show that model improvement can fail to improve consumer welfare for a surprisingly broad set of scenarios.
 We will use insights from this section in designing incentives for model improvement in the following sections.